-Julie comes to the Education Director position after teaching in Lifeline’s residency program for 6 years.
-She served as Director of Education at 2nd Story from 2009–2015, and Outreach Director at Next Theatre from 2007–2011, and she continues to work with students of all ages through the Goodman Theatre.
-Julie has spent two decades as an artistic associate at Wavelength, an award-winning comedy ensemble that provides professional development for educators nationwide.
+Julie comes to the Education Director position after teaching in Lifeline’s residency program since 2009.
+She served as Director of Education at 2nd Story from 2009–2015, and Outreach Director at Next Theatre in Evanston from 2007–2011.
+She continues to work with students of all ages through the Goodman Theatre, and as adjunct faculty at The Theatre School at DePaul University.
+Julie spent two decades as an artistic associate at Wavelength, an award-winning comedy ensemble that provides professional development for educators nationwide.
 She has created and led workshops for teachers all over the country on communication skills, using improvisation in the classroom, and professional learning communities.
 Julie’s bullying prevention program, Stand Up on the Schoolyard, has been presented to students and educators within the Chicago Public School system and across the country.
-In addition, she has performed in numerous Chicago theatre productions, including her original solo shows, The Half-Life of Magic and Love Thy Neighbor… till it hurts.
+In addition, she has performed in numerous Chicago theatre productions, including her original solo shows Good Enough, The Half-Life of Magic and Love Thy Neighbor… till it hurts.

 Brianna is originally from the state of Michigan, where she obtained her B.F.A. in Theatre from Michigan State (2014).
 She called Chicago home three years ago and identifies as an actor, director, and teaching artist.
 She has worked with Lifeline Theatre as an Education and Administrative intern and is very excited to now be one of their teaching artists.
 She is currently working on Violet: The Musical with Griffin Theatre.